xhochy/tensorflow-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `tensorflow` can be installed with:
+Once the `conda-forge` channel has been enabled, `libtensorflow, libtensorflow_cc, tensorflow` can be installed with:

 ```
-conda install tensorflow
+conda install libtensorflow libtensorflow_cc tensorflow
 ```

-It is possible to list all of the versions of `tensorflow` available on your platform with:
+It is possible to list all of the versions of `libtensorflow` available on your platform with:

 ```
-conda search tensorflow --channel conda-forge
+conda search libtensorflow --channel conda-forge
 ```